-Cambridge IGCSE results are shown by one of the grades A, A, B, C, D, E, F or G indicating the standard achieved, A being the highest and G the lowest.
-"Ungraded" indicates that the candidate's performance fell short of the standard required for grade G. "Ungraded" will be reported on the statement of results but not on the certificate.
-The letters Q (result pending), X (no result) and Y (to be issued) may also appear on the statement of results but not on the certificate.
+Grades A, A, B, C, D, E, F or G indicate the standard a candidate achieved at Cambridge IGCSE.

+A is the highest and G is the lowest.
+"Ungraded" means that the candidate's performance did not meet the standard required for grade G. "Ungraded" is reported on the statement of results but not on the certificate.
+In specific circumstances your candidates may see one of the following letters on their statement of results:

+- Q (pending)

+- X (no result)

+- Y (to be issued).

+These letters do not appear on the certificate.